cvet/fonline/README.md

 Engine hosts own Visual Studio Code extension for simplify work with engine stuff.
 You can download editor at https://code.visualstudio.com or using Chocolatey `choco install vscode`.
 In editor go to the Extensions tab and then find and install 'FOnline' extension (it's already available in marketplace).
-Extension activates automatically when editor finds 'fonline*.json' at workspace root.
+Extension activates automatically when editor finds `fonline*.json` at workspace root.
 *Todo: write about extension features and usage*
+*Todo: add extension to Chocolatey packages*

 ### CMake

 Simply said CMake is an utility that helps build program from source on any platform for any platform without much pain.
 Also it generates project files for your preferred IDE (Visual Studio, VS Code, CLion and etc).
-You can download latest version from https://cmake.org or using Chocolatey 'choco install cmake'.
+You can download latest version from https://cmake.org or using Chocolatey `choco install cmake`.

 ### Other dependencies